Universal spectral correlations in open Floquet systems with localized leaks: Spectral properties of the leaky quantum standar map

 All results in Fig.~\ref{fig:DOS_STM_COE} correspond to a leak centered at $\bar{q}_L = 0.2$.
-If the leak is instead placed at $\bar{q}_L = 0.5$ (data not shown), the peak of the density of states $R_1(\lambda)$ shifts toward larger values of $|\lambda|$, indicating a higher proportion of long-lived resonances.
+If the leak is instead placed at $\bar{q}_L = 0.5$ (data not shown), the peak of the density of states shifts toward larger values of $|\lambda|$, indicating a higher proportion of long-lived resonances.
 This behavior is consistent with the dependence of the quantum dwell time on $\bar{q}_L$ presented in Fig.~\ref{fig:OpenSM}(d), where the influence of stickiness is evident.
 As demonstrated in Ref.~\cite{Prado2024}, the region around $\bar{q}_L = 0.2$ exhibits stronger sticky structures than the region near $\bar{q}_L = 0.5$.
 When the leak covers a sticky region (as at $\bar{q}_L = 0.2$), classical trajectories are more efficiently removed, resulting in a larger fraction of short-lived resonances.
 Conversely, placing the leak in a less sticky region (such as $\bar{q}_L = 0.5$) preserves more long-lived resonances, shifting the spectral weight closer to the unit circle.
-This case deviates more from the TCOE than having the leak at $\bar{q}_L = 0.2$.